What Does it Take to Be a Sales Worker?

 Sales Worker Definition All sales and related workers not listed separately.

 Types of Sales Worker

 Job Demand for Sales Workers

 There were about 95,900 jobs for Sales Worker in 2016 (in the United States).
 New jobs are being produced at a rate of 10.6% which is above the national average.
 The Bureau of Labor Statistics predicts 10,200 new jobs for Sales Worker by 2026.
-The BLS estimates 14,100 yearly job openings in this field.
+There will be an estimated 14,100 positions for Sales Worker per year.

 The states with the most job growth for Sales Worker are Idaho, Florida, and Georgia.
 Watch out if you plan on working in Maine, Alaska, or Kansas.
 These states have the worst job growth for this type of profession.